 3. Organize a Book Swap

-Encourage family and friends to bring their used books for a fun exchange event.
+Encourage family and friends to bring their used books for a fun exchange event during one of the bookish holidays.
 This way, everyone gets new reading material while also fostering community spirit.

 4. Start a Reading Challenge